Namita084/Stilllift_new/CONTENT_MANAGEMENT.md

 ### Contexts
 - `still` - User is in a safe, stationary place
 - `move` - User is on the move but safe
-- `focussed` - User is on the move and focused
+- `focused` - User is on the move and focused

 ### Content Structure